LOST HORIZON INC.

 1. Patent Protection (20-Year Monopoly)

-Patent-pending status (US 63/919,988, filed November 18, 2025) covers the specific application of subsurface drainage networks + cyclic mobilization + gravity separation to extract minerals from unconsolidated sediments.
+Patent-pending status (US 63/919,988, filed November 18, 2025) covers the specific application of subsurface drainage networks + cyclic mobilization + electrokinetic treatment + gravity separation to extract minerals from unconsolidated sediments.
 No competitor can legally replicate this method for 20 years.
 Even if patent is challenged, we have significant first-mover advantage and trade secret protections around specific implementation details.

 2. Geological Knowledge & Historical Data